-The fastest way to improve the mobile web performance is to resize the images to fit the screen size.
-Images occupy the largest amount of space in a web page.
+The fastest way to improve mobile web performance is to resize the images to fit the screen size.
+Images occupy the most significant amount of space on a web page.
 So it should be compressed and modified with image formats.
-Here are few ways to use the images effectively in a mobile website
+Here are a few ways to use the images effectively on a mobile website

-- Use Adaptive images – Adaptive images uses a PHP script which automatically detects the size of the screen and produces a scaled-down version of the image to fit the screen size.
-Through adaptive image technique, you can also set the quality of the images.
+- Use Adaptive images – Adaptive images uses a PHP script that automatically detects the size of the screen and produces a scaled-down version of the image to fit the screen size.
+You can also set the quality of the images through adaptive image techniques.

-The main benefit of this is only the needed images are downloaded in the background and unwanted images are avoided
+The main benefit is that only the needed images are downloaded in the background, avoiding unwanted images.

-Here are few tips to reduce client-side processing
+Here are a few tips to reduce client-side processing

 4.4 Reduce the content

-A mobile site with a lot of content will definitely affect its performance.
-You can use the Content Delivery Network to increase the speed of the site.
-Display only the important contents in the screen and transfer the remaining to the end of the HTML template.
+A mobile site with a lot of content will affect its performance.
+You can use the Content Delivery Network to increase the site’s speed.
+Display only the crucial contents on the screen and transfer the remaining to the end of the HTML template.

 4.5 Pick up the right hosting solution

-There is a wide range of web hosting packages offering a lot of benefits at different prices from cheap to costly.
-Spend some time researching and selecting the best web hosting packages that will provide the best value for your money.
+A wide range of web hosting packages offers many benefits at different prices, from cheap to costly.
+Spend time researching and selecting the best web hosting packages to provide the best value for your money.
 This will help you improve the mobile web service performance.

 4.6 Avoid m-dot redirection

 Use a single domain.
-Single URL in all the devices will help to reduce the redirection
+A single URL in all the devices will help to reduce the redirection.

 4.7 Enable compression

-Compress your resources by using gzip to reduce the number of bytes in a page.
-This will help the visitors to easily navigate in your site.
-It will also help to load the pages faster
+Compress your resources using gzip to reduce the number of bytes on a page.
+This will help the visitors to navigate your site easily.
+It will also help to load the pages faster.